 Required Skilled Work Experience

-There are certain in-demand occupations which are listed by the federal government that speak to deficits in the workforce.
+There are certain in-demand occupations which are listed by the federal government that speaks to deficits in the workforce.
 These occupations are considered to be those that will continue to be on the rise during the next five years.
 We’ve listed the occupations/fields that qualify for the Federal Skilled Trades Program below.

 |Major Group 72|

 |Major Group 82|

 |Minor Group 633|

 The Express Entry System